 A medical emergency is a situation in which the health of a person is at high risk of deteriorating rapidly without immediate medical attention.

-In a medical emergency you can access urgent paramedical help by calling 999 (or 911)
+In a medical emergency you can access urgent paramedical help by calling 999.

-You can ring the free NHS 111 number 24 hours a day, 7 days a week, 365 days a year.
+You can visit the website or call the free 111 number 24 hours a day, 7 days a week, 365 days a year.

-NHS 111 will provide a clinical assessment at the first point of contact, direct you to the right service and will be able to transfer clinical data to other providers & book appointments where appropriate.
+NHS 111 staff will provide a clinical assessment at the first point of contact, direct you to the right service, be able to transfer clinical data to other providers and book appointments where appropriate.